Login

 Causes of Damage:

-EXAMPLE 4: Separation of Embeds Due to Corrosion
+Example 4: Separation of Embeds Due to Corrosion

-The cause of Damage:
+Cause of Damage:

-• Strongly acidic or alkali containing terrains
+• Acidic or alkali terrains.

-• Compost spread grounds
+• Compost spread grounds.

 Example 5: Cut on Lug Side of Rubber

-The cause of Damage:
+Cause of Damage:

 Example 6: Cut on Lug Side of Rubber

-• Store tracks in well-ventilated warehouses
+• Store tracks in well-ventilated spaces.

 Types of Rubber Track Damage Due to Improper Tension